Does flour go bad is a very pertinent question; yes, it certainly does.

 If you're interested read the abstract at AJCN nutrition 87/2/424.

-It's indisputable now that women for go on to HRT have a much higher incidence of breast and uterine cancer.
+It's indisputable now that women for go on to hormone replacement therapy have a much higher incidence of breast and uterine cancer.
 Interestingly, these women, if they enjoy high fibre diets, especially from grains and fruit, have a fifty percent reduced rate of breast cancer, when compared with those who ate the least fibre.
+Again the dilemma lies in the question does flour go bad; remove the bran, vitamin E and fatty fraction and the risk of CA rises sharply.

 A wheat grinder is the answer to the question does flour go bad.